 Below you will find some of the measures we have taken in order to ensure our platform can be accessed by people with specific accessibility needs.

 Partially sighted users and those reliant on screen magnifiers

-We ensure we always have good colour contrast, readable font size and don’t rely solely on colour as the differentiator.
+We ensure we always have good color contrast, readable font size and don’t rely solely on color as the differentiator.